PPL-IIITA/ppl-assignment-stark03/README.md

 Type : 64bit

 # Documentation
-The documentation of all the modules is present in the file "Documnetation(x).pdf where x is the question number."
+The documentation of all the modules is present in the respective folder with the name "Documnetation(x).pdf where x is the question number."
 Tool used :- Epydoc

 # Class Diagrams